Living as an endometrial cancer survivor

 When treatment ends, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

-Women who had low grade endometrioid cancers (grades 1 and 2), follow-up visits are more frequent – every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.
+- If the cancer was stage IB or II low-grade endometrioid cancers (grades 1 and 2), follow-up visits are every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.

-For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), follow-up visits may occur even more often.
-Experts recommend visits every 3 months for the first 2 years, every 6 months for the next 3 years, and then yearly after that.
+- For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), experts recommend visits every 3 months for the first 2 years, every 6 months for the next 3 years, and then yearly after that.

 During each follow-up visit, the doctor will do a pelvic exam (using a speculum) and check for any enlarged lymph nodes in the groin area.
 A Pap test may also be done to look for cancer cells in the upper part of the vagina, near the area where the uterus used to be, but it is no longer recommended as a matter of routine due to the low chance of detecting a recurrence.
 Sometimes a CA 125 blood test is done as a part of follow-up, but this is also not needed in all patients.
 The doctor will also ask about any symptoms that might point to cancer recurrence or side effects of treatment.
-Most endometrial cancer recurrences are found based on symptoms, so it is very important that you tell your doctor exactly how you are feeling.
+Most endometrial cancer recurrences are found because of symptoms, so it’s very important that you tell your doctor exactly how you are feeling.